- 1 Which concertinas are suitable for Traditional Irish Music?

 The size is important to some people or the ease of playing i.e. whether the bellows will open fast or slow.
 And, of course, if it comes with a quality protective box (very important).

-Other makes of second hand concertinas we have for sale are:
+Other makes of second hand and vintage concertinas we have for sale are:

 So, to reiterate, the questions you ask yourself when purchasing a concertina for playing traditional Irish music are: